viking-saver/windows-itpro-docs/windows/security/book/application-security-application-and-driver-control.md

 Additionally, evaluation mode starts automatically enabling devices that the cloud AI model predicts will have a good experience with Smart App Control in the coming months, first starting with users in North America and eventually expanding to other regions.

 As a developer, to ensure that your users have a seamless experience with Smart App Control enabled, we ask that you sign your application with a code signing certificate from the Microsoft Trusted Root Program.
 Make sure to include all binaries, such as exe, dll, temp installer files, and uninstallers.
 Trusted signing makes the process of obtaining, maintaining, and signing with a trusted certificate simple and secure.
 More on that later in this doc.

-Devices running previous versions of Windows 11 will have to be reset with a clean installation of Windows 11, version 22H2 or later to take advantage of this feature.
-Smart App Control will be disabled on devices enrolled in enterprise management.
+Devices running previous versions of Windows 11 must be reset with a clean installation of the operating system to take advantage of this feature.
+Smart App Control is disabled on devices enrolled in enterprise management.
 We suggest enterprises running line-of-business applications continue to leverage App Control for Business.

 [!INCLUDE [learn-more](includes/learn-more.md)]